clearmatics/zeth/mpc/README.md

 ## Processing the final output (Phase2 only)

-In order the results of Phase1 and Phase2 to be used, they must be combined to produce a key-pair.
-The `create_keypair` command can perform this operation when run in the Phase2 directory, assuming that the Phase1 direcetory is also
+In order for the results of Phase1 and Phase2 to be used, they must be combined to produce a key-pair.
+The `create_keypair` command can perform this operation when run in the Phase2 directory, assuming that the Phase1 directory is also
 available:

 ```console